sanchom/algorithmic-decision-making-and-rule-of-law/README.md

 And please share your suggestions for this bibliography and/or future sessions by [opening an issue](https://github.com/sanchom/algorithmic-decision-making-and-rule-of-law/issues) or just email sanchom@gmail.com.

+Thanks to Peter A. Allard School of Law and Professor Cristie Ford for supporting this group.

 ## Sessions

 ### Next session August 6, 2020